sawyer-greaves/lab-wiki-test/lab_equipment/UR5e.md

 ### Dealing With Non-Smooth Motion

 If you experience non-smooth motion on the robot, it may be necessary to switch to using a real-time kernel.
-Universal Robots provides instructions on how to do this on [here on docs.ros.org][rt-kernel].
+Universal Robots provides instructions on how to do this [here on docs.ros.org][rt-kernel].

 [docs]: https://bitbucket.org/mmrobotics/docs-ur5e-6dof-arm/src/master/
 [ur-github]: https://github.com/UniversalRobots